MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-D-Airmen/part-61-Certification-Pilots-Flight-Instructors-Ground-Instructors/subpart-B-Aircraft-Ratings-Pilot-Authorizations/section-61.77.md

 (4) Documentation the applicant meets the medical standards for the issuance of the foreign pilot license from the aeronautical authority of that contracting State to the Convention on International Civil Aviation; and

-(5) A statement that the applicant does not already hold a special purpose pilot authorization; however, if the applicant already holds a special purpose pilot authorization, then that special purpose pilot authorization must be surrendered to either the FAA Flight Standards District Office that issued it, or the FAA Flight Standards District Office processing the application for the authorization, prior to being issued another special purpose pilot authorization.
+(5) A statement that the applicant does not already hold a special purpose pilot authorization; however, if the applicant already holds a special purpose pilot authorization, then that special purpose pilot authorization must be surrendered to either the Flight Standards office that issued it, or the Flight Standards office processing the application for the authorization, prior to being issued another special purpose pilot authorization.

-(c) *Privileges.* A person issued a special purpose pilot authorization under this section -
+(c) *Privileges.* A person issued a special purpose pilot authorization under this section—

 (1) May exercise the privileges prescribed on the special purpose pilot authorization; and

 (2) Must comply with the limitations specified in this section and any additional limitations specified on the special purpose pilot authorization.

-(d) *General limitations.* A special purpose pilot authorization may be used only -
+(d) *General limitations.* A special purpose pilot authorization may be used only—

 (1) For flights between foreign countries or for flights in foreign air commerce within the time period allotted on the authorization.